Disease/Disorder

 History

-Typically the young athlete presents with medial elbow pain, decreased velocity and decreased throwing distance.
-A detailed participation history includes position, training schedule, number of leagues/teams, as well as an estimate of number of innings and pitches per week.
-Prior injuries, dexterity, other sports participation, and past medical history are important.
+Typically, little league elbow involves youth athletes who engage in repetitive overhead motions between 6-15 years of age.
+Patients typically present with medial elbow pain, a decrease in throwing velocity, and/or decrease in throwing distance.
+A detailed participation history includes playing position, training schedule, number of leagues/teams, type of overhead motion, as well as an estimate of number of innings and pitches per week.12 Prior injuries, dexterity, other sports participation, and past medical history are important.
 Nighttime pain is uncommon and should be specifically evaluated.

-Differential diagnosis of a young athlete with elbow pain should include medial epicondyle apophysitis, avulsion fracture, ulnar collateral ligament pathology, or ulnar neuropathy.
-Any type of apophyseal maturation issues: such as delayed growth or accelerated growth should be taken into account as well.
-On the radial aspect, osteochondrosis (Panner’s disease), osteochondritis dissecans, or trauma to the extensor origin are not uncommon.
-Finally, olecranon apophysitis and posterio-medial impingement should also be ruled out.
+Differential diagnosis of a young athlete with elbow pain should include medial epicondyle apophysitis, avulsion fracture, ulnar collateral ligament pathology, ulnar neuropathy, or local muscular injury.
+Any type of apophyseal maturation issues such as delayed growth or accelerated growth should be considered as well.
+On the radial aspect, osteochondrosis (Panner’s disease) or osteochondritis dissecans should be considered.
+Finally, olecranon apophysitis and posteromedial impingement should also be ruled out.

 Physical examination

 A full examination is performed assessing range of motion, strength, flexibility, and neurologic evaluation that includes ulnar nerve and C8/T1 assessment.
-Inspection is performed to assess for asymmetry or deformity such as increased valgus carrying angle or muscle atrophy.
-Patients with medial epicondyle apophysitis often present with swelling and local pain with or without elbow flexion contracture.
-Special tests include the moving valgus stress test and milking maneuver both of which attempt to reproduce pain by creating a valgus stress at the elbow or evaluate stability.
+Inspection of both elbows is performed to assess for asymmetry or deformity such as increased valgus carrying angle or muscle atrophy.
+Patients with medial epicondyle apophysitis often present with medial elbow pain with or without swelling or elbow flexion contracture.
+Range of motion should be tested comparing flexion, extension, pronation, and supination in both elbows.
+Special tests include the moving valgus stress test and milking maneuver both of which attempt to reproduce pain by creating a valgus stress at the elbow.
+Further evaluation of the ipsilateral neck, shoulder and wrist are recommended.
 Attention should be given to the lateral aspect of the elbow, as concomitant shear forces or compression injury along the radiocapitellar joint can occur as well.
-Shoulder function, scapulo-thoracic rhythm, and core strength should also be evaluated.
+Shoulder function, scapulothoracic rhythm, and lumbar and hip strength and range of motion (particularly of the leading hip) should also be evaluated.12

 Functional assessment

-A full assessment of the throwing motion and kinetic chain should be undertaken either at the onset of treatment or after a period of rest and prior to a resumption of throwing.
+A full assessment of the throwing motion and kinetic chain should be undertaken either at the onset of treatment or after a period of rest and prior to resumption of throwing activities.
 This can be performed by the treating physician or another healthcare professional with knowledge of pitching mechanics.
 Pain in the medial elbow is generally appreciated during the cocking and acceleration phases of throwing.

 Laboratory studies

-Laboratory studies are not required unless other systemic or infectious conditions are suspected in which case evaluation my include a CBC, ESR, CRP.
+Laboratory studies are not required unless other systemic or infectious conditions are suspected in which case evaluation may include a CBC, ESR, CRP.

 Imaging

-AP, lateral and oblique elbow radiographs are commonly obtained.
-Comparison views can be helpful in the skeletally immature athlete.
+AP, lateral, and oblique elbow radiographs are commonly obtained.
+Contralateral comparison views should be obtained in the skeletally immature athlete in order to determine whether there is medial apophysis widening in the involved elbow.
 Stress views can be obtained to provide evidence of instability but are less commonly obtained in this age group.
-While most apophyseal injuries can be treated conservatively, a displaced avulsion fracture requires surgical referral.
-Magnetic resonance imaging can provide a higher level of detail but will not likely alter the treatment plan in the majority of cases.
-Additionally, magnetic resonance imaging has also been shown to reveal post-season changes in the medial elbow in the absence of symptomatology.12
+While most apophyseal injuries can be treated conservatively, a displaced avulsion fracture >3-5 mm requires surgical referral.
+Magnetic resonance imaging is indicated to further evaluate displacement of fractures, diagnose medial collateral ligament avulsions, and detect widening of the apophyseal physis.14 Despite the higher level of detail, the use of magnetic resonance imaging is not likely to alter the treatment plan in the majority of little league elbow cases.
+Additionally, magnetic resonance imaging has also been shown to reveal post-season changes in the medial elbow in the absence of symptomatology.15

 Supplemental assessment tools

-Ultrasonography can be of use in individuals in whom ulnar collateral ligament (UCL) injury is suspected.
+Ultrasonography has good predictive value in identifying medial epicondyle apophysitis and may be useful in the clinical setting to provide early detection and intervention.16 However, not enough studies have investigated the significance of negative US findings in a symptomatic patient and further radiographic evaluation is warranted.12 US can also be of use in individuals in whom ulnar collateral ligament (UCL) injury is suspected.
 An isolated UCL injury is uncommon in the skeletally immature population for anatomic reasons discussed above.
 Dynamic musculoskeletal ultrasound may also be used to evaluate the medial epicondyle under valgus stress.

 Early predictions of outcomes